jimishol/cholidean-harmony-structure/README.md

 ### 🐧 Linux

-If you're on Linux and have not LÖVE installed,
+If you’re on Linux and don’t have LÖVE installed:
 ```
 sudo zypper install love
 ```